raku-community-modules/Web-App-Ballet/README.md

-# WWW::App::Ballet
+# Web::App::Ballet

 ## Introduction

-An extension to [WWW::App](https://github.com/supernovus/perl6-www-app/) which adds an interface similar to Dancer or Bailador.
+An extension to [Web::App](https://github.com/supernovus/perl6-web/) which adds an interface similar to Dancer or Bailador.

 It currently supports SCGI and HTTP::Easy as transports, and Template6